MINDoSOFT/ensime-sbt-cmd/README.md

-XXX Work in progress -- Below instructions probably don't work XXX
+XXX Work in progress -- Below instructions might don't work XXX
 ------
 ENSIME-sbt-cmd is an sbt plugin that enables integration with the ENSIME IDE.